Gateway to the South Coast

 Walk to the stylish country town of Milton with heritage buildings the setting for alfresco cafés, fine-dining restaurants, pubs, tapas bar and gourmet delis.
 Boutique shops for clothing, gift and homewares; antiques, collectibles and 20th Century design; art galleries and exhibitions.
 Milton's Cultural Centre features a timber gallery; shops and galleries with eclectic displays of art, retro furniture, glass art and sculptures - all crafted by local artists.

 Milton est.1860s is heritage listed by the National Trust, along with many of its buildings, including the Town Hall c1871 (now library) Court House c1877 and Post Office c1878, original workers' cottages built in the 1870's, the Wesleyan Stone Church c1883 in Wason Street, and outlaying farm houses.

-Explore the South Coast Cultural Trail!
-From the beauty of ancient natural wonders through to artistic expressions and galleries, heritage buildings and museums, the South Coast Cultural Trail lets you plan your visit with ease.
+From the beauty of natural wonders through to artistic expressions and galleries, heritage buildings and museums, explore the South Coast Cultural Trail to plan your visit with ease.